siruguri/cptii/README.md

   * `app_body_view` creates the individual body screens on demand, and dynamically finds the corresponding view class for each body screen using a name resolution helper method.
 See more in the *Under The Hood* section.
   * This dynamic creation also runs a data fetch prior to view rendering.
 The URL for the data fetch is determined in `models/app_body_model.js` in the method `make_url`.
 Following the code from there will help determine the internal business logic for how data is laid out.

-## The Portfolio View

-This view is a bit complicated because it has its own sub-tab structure, whose logic is somewhat duplicated relative to how screens are managed for the bottom-menu navigation.

 # Checking Login

 The basic page data is stored in the div `page_data`.
 When the model initializes, it checks this div for various pieces